Local Missions & Community Service:

 Documenting Service Hours

 To receive credit for hours served, students must submit a Community Service Form to the office for each organization they are serving.
 Repetitive service for the same organization (weekly volunteering) may be listed on one form with appropriate dates and hours noted and should be submitted in a timely manner.
+Note: Parents should not sign off as the student’s supervisor for community service.

 To check on the number of hours your student has accumulated, access ParentsWeb, click on Family Information,the student’s name and then Service Hours to see the list of hours recorded for both school-sponsored community service days, and additional service hours submitted to the office.
 For record keeping purposes, community service hours for a given year begins June 1 and runs through end of May each year.